AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 The following features are on a non-quarterly cycle and will be released throughout the coming months.

-## AEP Marketo Engage Destination Connector – Create Net-new Missing Leads {#aep-marketo-engage-destination-connector}
+## AEP Marketo Engage Destination Connector – Create Net-new Leads {#aep-marketo-engage-destination-connector}

 Marketo Engage customers that also use the Adobe Experience Platform (AEP) can maximize their database with the ability to push net-new person records into Marketo Engage from AEP via the AEP destination connector.
 When sending audience segments from AEP to Marketo Engage, people within the segment that don't already exist in your Marketo Engage database will be automatically added to it.